tengstrand/lein-polylith/readme.md

 Twitter: @jtengstrand<br>
 Email: joakim[dot]tengstrand[at]gmail[dot]com

-You can also get in touch with us in the [Polylith forum](https://polylith.freeflarum.com).
+You can also get in touch with us in the [Polylith forum](https://polylith.freeflarum.com) or on [Slack](https://clojurians.slack.com/archives/C013B7MQHJQ).

 ## License